 Domingo Morel, Ph.D.

-My research program and teaching portfolio focus on racial and ethnic politics, urban politics, education politics and public policy.
+I study and teach racial and ethnic politics, urban politics, education politics and public policy.
 Specifically, my research explores the ways state policies help expand or diminish political inequality among historically marginalized populations.

 I received my Ph.D. in political science from Brown University in 2014.